MichalOpoka/ecfr/cfr/title-33-Navigation-Navigable-Waters/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-E-Inland-Navigation-Rules/part-89-Inland-Navigation-Rules-Implementing-Rules/subpart-A-Certificate-Alternative-Compliance/section-89.9.md

 ##### § 89.9 Certificate of Alternative Compliance: Contents. #####

-The Chief of the Marine Safety Division issues the Certificate of Alternative Compliance to the vessel based on a determination that it cannot comply fully with Inland Rules light, shape, and sound signal provisions without interference with its special function.
+The Chief of the Prevention Division issues the Certificate of Alternative Compliance to the vessel based on a determination that it cannot comply fully with Inland Rules light, shape, and sound signal provisions without interference with its special function.
 This Certificate includes:

 (a) Identification of the vessel as supplied in the application under § 89.5(a)(2);